Close

 The Department of Defense, through Military OneSource, offers resources for military couples coping with a geographic separation.

-• Strengthen your relationship with the Building Healthy Relationships Staying Connected While Away specialty consultation.
+• Strengthen your relationship with the Building Healthy Relationships specialty consultation.
 A consultant will meet with you by phone or video to help with emotional coping and staying connected.
+This consultation offers a variety of tracks that are customized to different relationship dynamics, including healthy parent-child connections.

 • Get expert help with non-medical counseling when you need more support than friends and family can provide.
 Non-medical counseling is free and confidential and available wherever in the world you are.